Rayner wields the knife that could finish Starmer – but will she take the crown?

 It was the moment the prime minister must have realised he would need to abandon his attempts at damage limitation over the publication of embarrassing vetting documents related to his appointment of Lord Peter Mandelson as US ambassador.

-We need to remember it was Ms Rayner who once called Tories “scum” yet was now finding common cause with them at the time at the moment when this beleaguered prime minister was vulnerable.
+We need to remember it was Ms Rayner who once called Tories “scum”, yet was now finding common cause with them at the moment when this beleaguered prime minister was vulnerable.

 The old adage in politics is that whoever wields the knife never gets the crown.